sunjeet95/HC-SR04-Sensor-driver/README.md

 `$ ninja
 `

-4) After this copy the **zephyr.strip** file from the** /build/zephyr/zephyr.strip** and place it in the **/SDCARD/kernel** folder.
+4) After this copy the **zephyr.strip** file from the **/build/zephyr/zephyr.strip** and place it in the **/SDCARD/kernel** folder.

-5) Assuming that that the grub has already been copied, use the instructions below to run required experiments.
+5) Assuming that the grub has already been copied, use the instructions below to run required experiments.

 ## Commands to run the experiments